Mini Book

 Mini Book (מיני בוק) was a used bookstore in the Old City of Beersheba, Israel.
 The store sold fiction and nonfiction books in many languages, posters, and greeting cards.
-Mini Book served regular readers and economically disadvantaged families that saved money by buying and selling used study books.
+Mini Book served regular readers and economically disadvantaged families that had saved money by buying and selling used study books.
 A 2006 price comparison by Maariv showed that Mini Book was affordable even within the second-hand book segment.

 History

+20th century

 Mini Book was founded in 1975 by Carol Refaeli, an immigrant from England.
 It soon became a major exchange of reading and study books for immigrant and Israeli-born populations in Beersheba and the Negev.
-In the 1980s, Mini Book became the anchor store of the Hadassa Passage, between Hadassa and Histadrut streets, designed and co-owned by the husband of Carol, prominent Beersheba architect Gideon Refaeli.
-Carol Refaeli died in 2002, after which her family continued operating Mini Book.
+In the 1980s, Mini Book became the anchor store of the Hadassa Passage, between Hadassa and Histadrut streets, designed and owned by the husband of Carol, prominent Beersheba architect Gideon Refaeli.

+21st century

+Carol Refaeli died in 2002, after which the Rafaeli family continued operating Mini Book.
+In 2003, they offered Mini Book for sale.

 Philadelphia-born Judy Freed acquired Mini Book in 2004.
 With her son, she created its website.
 Over time, Mini Book lost in profitability due to competition from a nonprofit used bookstore nearby, reduced customer traffic in the Old City of Beersheba, declining interest in print books, and several moves of the store.
 In 2015 Freed started a closeout sale and in June 2017 Mini Book closed when the owner retired.